dvirtz/vscode-parquet-viewer/README.md

 It only supports parquet version 1.0.0 with snappy compression.

-### parquet-tools

-This is a legacy Java backend, using [parquet-tools](https://mvnrepository.com/artifact/org.apache.parquet/parquet-tools).
-To use that, you should set `parquet-viewer.backend` to `parquet-tools` and `paruqet-tools` should be in your `PATH`, or pointed by the `parquet-viewer.parquetToolsPath` setting.

 ## Format

 The textual output can be either JSON or CSV based on the [parquet-viewer.format](#settings) setting.